Medical Interpreter/Translator - Spanish (0.5 FTE, Days)

 This paragraph summarizes the general nature, level and purpose of the job.

-Under the direct supervision of the Manager of Interpreter Services, conducts medical and general interpreting/translating for the patient care staff and for patients and their families.
+Under the direct supervision of the Assistant Manager of Interpreter Services, conducts medical and general interpreting/translating for the patient care staff and for patients and their families.
 Acts as a cultural consultant to staff and as advocate for non-English speaking patients/families.
 Assesses and monitor their patient's understandings of the information conveyed and keeps physicians/nurses informed as to the level of that understanding.
 Suggests referrals to medical staff, clinical social workers, patient relation staff, chaplains, and ancillary staff.
 Records services provided in patient chart.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.